liftupvn/blueengine-docs/tutorials/dag_api.md

 - Engine 2 receive the processed images from the `InputImage` channel, and the images' metadata and other informations from the first engine through `Control` channel.
 It sends the detected boxes, metadata, and other info to the `Detect Results` channel, and other status to the `Status` channel.
 - Engine 3 also receive the processed images from the `InputImage` channel just like Engine 2, and receive the output from Engine 2's `Detect Results` channel with the `Control` channel.
 Output to the `OCR Results` are OCR text, which will be received by the user.
 Status are sent to the `Status` channel.

-Try draw the graph down on a paper, like the following:
+Try drawing the graph down on a paper, like the following:

 ![Architecture](../images/dag_flow_1.png)